Applies to

 2. The second is where the possible options for routing are defined.

 • This stage can consist of two or more states.
-You can build your workflow out to take one of multiple paths—the path determined by the data analyzed in the first stage.
+You can build your workflow to take one of multiple paths—the path determined by the data analyzed in the first stage.

-Do the following when creating a new junction
+When creating a new junction

-1. Name three elements:
+1. Name three elements: One junction and two states

 2. To specify additional pathways, drag the new states below the junction.